Best Betting Payment Methods – Deposit & Withdrawal Options

 In short, the KYC policy laid out by bookmakers protects you in many ways that you can’t even think of.
 However, the one you’re most concerned about is that in the event of a credit card theft, the punter is not able to withdraw any winnings.

 What is the BEST Withdrawal Method for Aussie Punters?

 It all boils down to what kind of a punter you are.
 If you like to place big bets, a bank transfer deposit is what you’re looking for.
 Moreover, it’s recommended that you withdraw any amount via bank transfer as well.

-Like we hinted earlier, PayPal is the favorite, the undisputed withdrawal method popular amongst Aussie punters.
-Not only it’s fast and efficient, it’s also a strong indicator that you’re betting at a fully licensed online bookmaker.
-However, we should point out that the bookmaker might require you to use your PayPal account as deposit method if you want to have it available as a withdrawal option.
+Like we hinted earlier, PayPal is the favourite, the undisputed withdrawal method popular amongst Aussie punters.
+Not only it’s fast and efficient, but it’s also a strong indicator that you’re betting at a fully licensed online bookmaker.
+However, we should point out that the bookmaker might require you to use your PayPal account as a deposit method if you want to have it available as a withdrawal option.

 Deposit & Withdrawal Fees for Aussie Punters

 It doesn’t matter if you’re aware of them or not, you will eventually come across some kind of payment method fees at betting sites.
 Now, it’s highly unlikely that these fees are charged by the bookmaker, but it’s not impossible.